jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline.md

 backend database.

-As you have seen in this guide, the configuration of *Inline Caching* is very simple to do with Spring Boot for VMware GemFire (SBDG) when using Spring’s Cache Abstraction along with VMware GemFire as the caching provider.
+As you have seen in this guide, the configuration of *Inline Caching* is very simple to do with [spring-boot-gemfire-name] when using Spring’s Cache Abstraction along with [vmware-gemfire-name] as the caching provider.